Art

 Transfer Considerations

-- Illinois colleges and universities offer two different bachelor's degrees in Art: the professional Bachelor of Fine Arts (B.F.A) degree and the Bachelor of Arts (B.A.) degree with a major in Art.
-In general, because the B.F.A. degree prepares students for graduate school, it requires 70 or more semester credits in Art, while the B.A. degree (major in Art) requires about 40 to 50 semester credits in Art.
-At some schools, a B.A. degree requires competency in a foreign language, while the B.F.A. degree does not.
+Illinois colleges and universities offer two different bachelor's degrees in Art: the professional Bachelor of Fine Arts (BFA) degree and the Bachelor of Arts (BA) degree with a major in Art.
+The BA degree (major in Art) requires 40 to 50 semester credits in Art.
+At some schools, a BA degree requires competency in a foreign language.

 Program Contacts at Sauk Valley Community College